SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 All theory remains theory if nobody puts it into practice.
 In fact, there is a lot of discussion about concepts and standards in the working groups and committees of the Gaia-X entity and thus far little implementation is visible yet.
-That is of course risky.
-In our experience, good, practicable and accepted standards are almost always created in close exchange and an iterative process with an implementation.
-And, of course, open standards are best developed in parallel with fully open implementations.
+In our experience, good, practicable and accepted standards are almost always created in close exchange and in an iterative process between theory and practice.
+A desired side effect is the creation of visibility and the attention to the goals of Gaia-X. For the needed open standards, a fully open (reference) implementation will need to be created.

 But the reality in Gaia-X is better than it appears at first glance.
 There are some groups working on the implementation of Gaia-X concepts.
 There are the major projects